julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 ##  5. Womb Candle Spell

+Candles carved with symbols of spirals, seeds, or animals were burned over seven waxing nights.
+The flame was believed to pull spirit into matter—life into flesh.

-Carve your desire into a red or pink candle—names, dates, symbols of life.
+Carve your desire into a red or pink candle: names, dates, symbols of life.
 Anoint with a blend of **mugwort**, **chasteberry tincture**, or rose oil.
 Burn the candle over seven nights during the waxing moon, meditating on the spark of life kindling within.

   Place the candle between your hands and say: *“As fire catches wick, so may life catch in me.”*